How Social Media Can Impact Your Divorce

 You might think you’re safe from prying eyes because you only shared your frustrations with “friends” on Facebook.
 You might expect that the group would never say anything or feed information to your ex or their lawyer.

-Unfortunately, you’d be wrong.
+Unfortunately, you are wrong.

 A lot of partners in the midst of a divorce discover – too late – that their ex, ex’s family law attorney, and other parties have access to even the most hate-fueled rants they’ve posted online.
 A single person who thinks your ex (or a friend who knows your ex) “might be interested” in what you said is all it takes.